karaokemugen/karaokemugen-app/CONTRIBUTING.md

 ### Merging

-Once your work is ready, remove the `WIP` label at the beginning of the merge request title and add a comment to tell maintainers this is ready to merge.
+Once your work is ready, mark the MR as "Ready" and add a comment to tell maintainers this is ready to merge. (or tell us on Discord)

 Maintainers will usually merge by squashing the commits inside the branch unless explicitely stated otherwise.